Implant Market: Growing, But Consolidating

 3. Model the milling ROI - Get quotes on in-house milling systems.
 Run the calculation: (current abutment cost - milled cost) × annual case volume.
 If payback is under 24 months and you're committed to implants long-term, it's a go.

 Don't accept consolidation as a fait accompli.
-You can't stop Straumann from raising prices, but you can build leverage, cut costs, and protect margins.
+You can't stop Straumann from raising prices, but you can build use, cut costs, and protect margins.
 Do it now, not after another 8% price increase hits.